Spider-Noir final trailer gives us a classic villain

 Signal weather

-Prime Video has released one last trailer for its upcoming live action series, Spider-Noir, starring Nicolas Cage, and once again it's been released in two formats: one in black and white (below) and another in color (above), which the showrunners are calling “True Hue.”
-Seriously, the more footage we see of this series, the more eager we are to find out if the series lives up to its marketing.
+Prime Video has released one last trailer for its upcoming live action series, Spider-Noir, starring Nicolas Cage, and once again it has been released in two formats: one in black and white (below) and another in color (above), which the showrunners are calling “True Hue.”
+Seriously, the more footage we see of this series, the more eager we are to find out if it lives up to its marketing.
 And the final trailer—which really plays up the deadpan humor and is set to Amy Winehouse's "Back to Black"—is very promising.
 As previously reported, Marvel Comics created its “noir” line in 2009, reinterpreting familiar Marvel characters in an alternate universe, usually set during the Great Depression in the US.
 A version of the Spider-Noir character, voiced by Cage, briefly appeared in the animated masterpieces Spider-Man: Into the Spider-Verse (2018) and Across the Spider-Verse (2023).
 (He is set to reprise that role in the upcoming Beyond the Spider-Verse.)
 Cage is playing Ben Reilly, a hard-boiled PI with a secret superhero identity, The Spider.
 Per the official premise: “Spider-Noir tells the story of Ben Reilly, a seasoned, down on his luck private investigator in 1930s New York, who is forced to grapple with his past life, following a deeply personal tragedy, as the city’s one and only superhero.”Read full article Comments

 Stay on the signal